meetmakwana19/rea/8_Core_JS/ReadME.md

 - JS has speciality is providing output to the input but not heavy computations like ML algos

 ---
+## About Javascript :

+1. JS is a
+   1. single threaded
+   2. non blocking
+   3. asynchronous
+   4. concurrent language
+2. Components
+   1. Task queue
+   2. Call stack
+   3. Event loop
+   4. Callback queue
+   5. Other APIs
+3. V8 engine(in chromium browsers) is the JS runtime which has
+   1. Call stack (holds the execution context)
+   2. A heap (used for memory allocatioon)

 ## How does JS works ?
 or